Mawi137/ng-data-state/README.md

 ## How does it work

 ### State services

-Data loaded from an API service usually has 3 states:
+Data loaded from an API service usually has three possible stages:
 - Loading
 - Success
 - Error